isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 - start-time-of-state (153)

-    The reply option carries the time of the lease transition into its current state.
+    This reply option carries the time of the lease transition into its current state.

 - query-start-time (154)

-    The query option specifies a start query time: replies will only contain leases that are older than this value.
+    This query option specifies a start query time: replies will only contain leases that are older than this value.

 - query-end-time (155)

-    The query option specifies an end query time: replies will only contain leases that are younger than this value.
+    This query option specifies an end query time: replies will only contain leases that are younger than this value.

 - dhcp-state (156)